 The Circuit Court has jurisdiction, i.e., it can hear and decide cases:

-In criminal matters, the Circuit Court Judge sits with a jury of twelve.
-A verdict need not be unanimous in a case where there are not fewer than eleven jurors if ten of them agree on a verdict after considering the case for a reasonable time (not less than two hours).
+In criminal matters, the Circuit Court Judge sits with a jury of 12.
+A verdict need not be unanimous in a case where there are not fewer than 11 jurors if 10 of them agree on a verdict after considering the case for a reasonable time (not less than 2 hours).

-However, the Circuit Judge may transfer a criminal trial from one part of his/her Circuit to another.
+However, the Circuit Judge may transfer a criminal trial from one part of their Circuit to another.